2025 Chicago Bears season: Schedule

-On May 12, the NFL announced that the Bears will host their longtime rival Green Bay Packers on Saturday, December 20 as part of a Week 16 double header that will air exclusively on Fox.
-Later that day, the NFL announced that the Bears will travel to Philadelphia, Pennsylvania on Black Friday to face the Eagles in their Week 13 matchup.
+On May 12, the NFL announced that the Bears would host their longtime rival Green Bay Packers on Saturday, December 20 as part of a Week 16 double header that aired exclusively on Fox.
+Later that day, the NFL announced that the Bears would travel to Philadelphia, Pennsylvania on Black Friday to face the Eagles in their Week 13 matchup.